 and any business under that licence may be transacted in the name of the partnership or body.

+8A.
+Premises in respect of which licences apply

+(1) Unless the Commissioner otherwise determines in a particular case, a licence can only apply in respect of one location where the business premises to which the licence applies are operated, as specified in the licence.

+(2) A licence may apply in respect of one or more locations where storage premises are operated for the purposes of the business premises to which the licence applies, as specified in the licence.

+[Section 8A inserted by No. 46 of 2006 s.
+7.]

 9. Offence of holding out, etc.

 (1) A person other than a person who holds, or on behalf of whom is held, a pawnbroker’s licence must not hold himself or herself out as being, or pretend to be, or make use of any words or letters or any name, title, abbreviation, or description that implies or tends to encourage the belief that he or she is a pawnbroker.